Rupestrian Churches Matera Park Tour

 - 8/10 | 12 Bewertungen

-Explore the national park home to around 150 ancient rock-hewn caves churches on this guided tour of Murgia Park in Matera, the European Capital of Culture for 2019.
+Explore the national park home to around 150 ancient rock-hewn cave churches on this guided tour of Murgia Park in Matera, the European Capital of Culture for 2019.

 Rupestrian Churches Matera Park Tour

-Your walking tour will end at a viewpoint used by Mel Gibson for a scene in The Passion of the Christ, offering a chance for panoramic photos of Matera's historic center before returning to the city by bus.
+The walking tour will conclude at a viewpoint made famous by Mel Gibson's film The Passion of the Christ, offering a panoramic photo opportunity of Matera's historic centre before returning by bus.

 How long is the walking tour?

-The excursion involves a route of approximately 4 kilometers (about 2.5 miles - around a 50-minute walk).
-The guide will adjust the pace to suit the group’s needs.
+The excursion covers a route of around 4 kilometres (about 2.5 miles), approximately a 50-minute walk, with the guide adjusting the pace to your group's needs.

 Temporary Closures

-Due to rehabilitation work on the rock churches, visits to the churches in the itinerary are suspended until further notice.
-Instead, you will enter the Church of Santa Maria della Palomba, a 16th-century sanctuary.
+Due to rehabilitation work on the rock churches, visits to the churches in the itinerary will be suspended.
+Instead, you will enter the church of Santa Maria della Palomba, a 16th-century sanctuary.

 Preise